blahosyl/enlightened-publishing/README.md

 ![The footer consists of two visually separate parts]()

 The navigation links in the footer consist of universally recognisable icons.
 These change color on hover on devices with pointer capabilities (e.g. mouse or trackpad).
+This implementation is based on the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/).

 ![The footer links change color on hover]()

+Contrary to other links on the site, the footer links are not underlined, as this would be very unusual for the icons used.

 Since the footer links point to external resources, they open in a new tab.